 Air Support Unit

-The unit has two helicopters, a Eurocopter EC135, purchased in 2004 and a Eurocopter EC145, which was first put into service in July 2010.
+The unit has three helicopters, a Eurocopter EC135, purchased in 2004 and two Eurocopter EC145’s, which were put into service in July 2010 and August 2013.

-The Eurocopter EC145 is a larger, more modern version of the EC135.
-The twin-engine aircraft can carry up to 10 people, including crew, and has space for two stretcher casualties in rescue situations.
+The Eurocopter EC145’s are the larger, more modern version of the EC135.
+These twin-engine aircraft can carry up to 9 people, including crew, and has space to stretcher casualties in rescue situations.

-The EC145, call sign “Police 45” is the most modern police helicopter operating in the UK and Europe.
-It has state-of-the-art camera and computer equipment and an air speed of 150mph.
-It will be deployed alongside the existing PSNI helicopter call sign “Police 44”, which is five years old.
+The EC145’s, call signs “Police 45 and Police 46” are the most modern police helicopter operating in the UK.
+They have state-of-the-art camera and computer equipment with an air speed of 150mph.
+They are deployed alongside the existing PSNI helicopter call sign “Police 44”, which is now ten years old.

 The Crime Operations Department manages the Air Support Unit and the deployment of the aircrafts for Districts and specialist operations.
 Working with all our PSNI colleagues, we deploy daily to meet their needs to keep people safe within our communities.
 In addition to this, the Air Support Unit works regularly in partnership with the Coastguard, Northern Ireland Ambulance Service, Northern Ireland Fire Service and other volunteer search and rescue organisations.